g-simmons/infovisfinal/report/report.md

 ### Task Division
-   Suhayb
+##### Suhayb
+* Parallel Coordinates Visualization.
+* Color management system (color on key).
+* Implemented a multi-filter system and integrated the system across the scatter plot & Parallel Coordinates (Add filters by holding the shift key).
+* Color on lasso selection.
+(Compare two selections by: setting color by "Selection" then making two selections while holding the shift-key).
+* Stylized the tooltip & descriptions box.

+##### Kiel
-​	Kiel did a version of the scatter plot and a sunburst plot that were not put into the final version.
-He implemented the color remapping palette.
-He also made minor asthetics improvements and contributed heavily to this report.
+* Kiel did a version of the scatter plot and a sunburst plot that were not put into the final version.
+* He implemented the color remapping palette.
+* Implemented the tooltip & descriptions that show when the user clicks on a point in th scatter plot.
+* He also made minor asthetics improvements and contributed heavily to this report.

-​	Gabriel did SOMETHING SOMETHING TALK YOURSELF UP
+##### Gabriel did SOMETHING SOMETHING TALK YOURSELF UP
+* icicle Visualization
+* Data dimension reduction